 A lower code to HTML ratio means more code.
 And a lot of code means slower Page Load Speed.
 The loading speed of a web page is a ranking factor for Google.
-Therefor, in some situations, low code to text ratio is a sign that the page won’t receive high rankings.
+Therefore, in some situations, low code to text ratio is a sign that the page won’t receive high rankings.
 Moreover, when an excessive code increases page loading time, this directly affects user experience and potentially leading to lower search engine rankings.

 What’s a good Text To HTML ratio for a website?